The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The Simulations

 \subsubsection{Simulation set-up}

-As we describe in the next Sections, we have tested our code in idealized simulations of the evolution of an isolated galaxy, as well as in simulations in a cosmological context.
+We have tested our code in idealized simulations of the evolution of an isolated galaxy, as well as in simulations in a cosmological context.
 In order to facilitate comparison, we have kept the same input parameters for star formation, chemical enrichment and feedback in all runs, and performed simulations with the CS standard code and with the new implementation.
 We have assumed a star formation efficiency of $c_*=0.1$, a star formation threshold of $\rho_{\rm c} = 0.1$ cm$^{-3}$, and $E_{\rm SN} = 0.7\times 10^{51}$ erg of energy per SN.
+For the number of neighbours assumed for the SPH calculations, we used $N_{\rm Ngb}=40$.
 These choices for the input parameters produce galaxies with realistic disk sizes \citep{S08}.

-Furthermore, as we are interested in the old stellar component, we have switched off our model to include SNIa explosions, which will allow us to better isolate the effects of the new implementation on the simulated galaxies, and we also ignore the effects of AGB stars.
-Finally, in order to facilitate comparison with the results of the galactic chemical evolution models of \cite{Cescutti13}, we have assumed a Scalo IMF.
-In future papers, we will explore the impact of SNIa and AGBs in the earliest phases of the chemical enrichment, but this is beyond the scope of the present work.
-However, we have run some tests that have confirmed the impact of the latter to be negligible in our results, when standard stellar yields are adopted.
+In order to facilitate comparison with the results of the galactic chemical evolution models of \cite{Cescutti13}, we have assumed a Scalo IMF.